ysennoun/smart-gaz-pratical-class/mqtt/README.md

 ### Consumer

 Let's develop the consumer.
-Go to folder consumer where you will find #TODO tasks to complete within five python files:
+Go to folder consumer where you will find #TODO tasks to complete within five python files and a requirements file:
+- requirements.txt specifies all dependencies used within this python project.
+Run `pip install -r requirements.txt`
 - src/main.py file where data is retrieved from a MQTT broker
 - src/utils/es_client.py where an Elasticsearch client is implemented to insert data in Elasticsearch
 - src/utils/iot_data.py file where you have to implement functions to process data to be stored